Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Abstract

 \section{Abstract}

 We propose a new approach within the versatile framework of convex optimization to solve the radio-interferometric wideband imaging problem.
-Our approach, dubbed HyperSARA, solves a sequence of weighted nuclear norm and $\ell_{2,1}$ minimization problems promoting low rankness and joint average sparsity of the wideband model cube.
-On the one hand, enforcing low rankness enhances the overall resolution of the reconstructed model cube by exploiting the correlation between the different channels.
-On the other hand, promoting joint average sparsity improves the overall sensitivity by rejecting artefacts present on the different channels.
-An adaptive Preconditioned Primal-Dual algorithm is adopted to solve the minimization problem.
-The algorithmic structure is highly scalable to large data sets and allows for imaging in the presence of unknown noise levels and calibration errors.
-We showcase the superior performance of the proposed approach, reflected in high-resolution images on simulations and real VLA observations with respect to single channel imaging and the \alg{clean}-based wideband imaging algorithm in the \alg{wsclean} software.
+Our approach, dubbed HyperSARA, leverages low rankness and joint average sparsity priors to enable formation of high resolution and high dynamic range image cubes from visibility data.
+The resulting minimization problem is solved using a Primal-Dual (PD) algorithm.
+The algorithmic structure is shipped with highly interesting functionalities such as preconditioning for accelerated convergence, and parallelization enabling to spread the computational cost and memory requirements across a multitude of processing nodes with limited resources.
+In this work, we provide a proof of concept for wideband image reconstruction of megabyte-size images.
+The better performance of HyperSARA, in terms of resolution and dynamic range of the formed images, compared to single channel imaging and the \alg{clean}-based wideband imaging algorithm in the \alg{wsclean} software, is showcased on simulations and real VLA observations.
 Our \alg{matlab} code is available online on \alg{github}.